 Guides for plant families and crop rotation are available online from sources such as Virginia Cooperative Extension.
 Start each new season with a garden plan that you’ve thoughtfully outlined during your off-time.

 According to the National Gardening Association, the number of households with children participating in gardening grew 25% from 2008 to 2013.
 If you haven’t gotten your children involved, ask them to join in.
 Gardening provides children with valuable time outside and is a great source of exercise.
 Plus, the ability to grow food is an excellent skill that can teach many other valuable lessons and habits.

 Cornell University compiled an extensive list of research showing how gardening benefits children.
 It helps them develop a positive work ethic by teaching traits such as patience, responsibility, and teamwork.
 It improves environmental and nutritional awareness, and promotes healthy eating.
+It provides a ready-made opportunity to teach them to spot potentially harmful plants, as many common garden plants are poisonous.
 Gardening also provides the opportunity for you to teach your child lessons about household finances and money management.

 The National Gardening Association’s data showed a surge among new gardeners in 2009, the year First Lady Michelle Obama introduced the White House Kitchen Garden.
 The following year, those numbers dipped, which suggests some people jumped into gardening without realizing how much work is involved.